A Persistence-Driven Edit Distance for Trees with Abstract Weights: A Discussion on the Use of Different Editable Spaces

-In this section we report some key examples which regard editable graphs induced from \emph{persistent sets} \citep{carlsson2013classify, curry2018fiber, curry2021decorated} which are objects of great interest in TDA and represent a (non-equivalent) alternative to persistence modules/diagrams when working with information collected from path connected components of filtrations.
-We immediately stress that this is to be intended as a roadmap, the outlining of a general idea and not as a formal and coherent description on how one can treat persistent sets via directed editable graphs.
-In fact, even in the simplest case, i.e. \emph{merge trees}, there are non-trivial details which need to be taken care of when bridging between persistent trees and editable graphs (see \Cref{sec:problems} and \cite{pegoraro2021geom}).
+In this section we discuss some key examples which regard dendrograms with values in different editable spaces.

+We stress again that this is to be intended as a roadmap, the outlining of a general idea and not as a formal and coherent description on how one can treat persistent sets via dendrograms.
 Coherently, we explicitly point out which questions and problems should be assessed by future works.